rcannood/cannoodt.dev/content/authors/rcannood/_index.md

 - Visitors
 ---

-Hello!
-I'm Robrecht Cannoodt, a researcher in Computer Science at [Ghent University](https://www.ugent.be) and [VIB](http://www.vib.be).
-I just obtained my PhD in December 2019.
-Feel free to take a look at [my dissertation](files/phdthesis.pdf).
+Hello, my name is Robrecht Cannoodt.
+I just obtained by PhD as a computer scientist specialising in data science ([dissertation](files/phdthesis.pdf)).
+I work as a data science consultant at Data Intuitive and as a postdoctoral researcher at VIB - Ghent University.

 I enjoy developing and contributing to data science software projects (See [Software](software)).
-In particular, I enjoy developing or speeding up algorithms; adding functionality to existing software; and contributing to open-source projects.
-During my PhD, I developed tools for analysing [single-cell omics](https://en.wikipedia.org/wiki/Single_cell_sequencing) data, and tools for benchmarking single-cell omics tools.
+In particular: developing or speeding up algorithms; adding functionality to existing software; and contributing to open-source projects.
+During my PhD, I developed tools for analysing single-cell omics data, and tools for benchmarking single-cell omics tools.
 However, many of the software packages I (co-)developed can be used for general-purpose data mining applications.